 About This Product

-This unique collection includes the best of the silent era, groundbreaking international directors, American and European masterpieces from the mid-20th century, award-winning contemporary films from Global Lens, and films from Africa and the African diaspora from ArtMattan Productions.
-The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries around the world—making it useful perfect for populations with diverse cultures and multicultural programs.
+This unique collection includes the best of the silent era, groundbreaking international directors, masterpieces from the mid-20th century, and contemporary films from around the world, including Africa, Asia, Europe, Latin America, the Caribbean, the Middle East, and North America.
+The collection shines a light on the history of cinema while also providing a glimpse into the cultures and issues of countries worldwide—making it useful perfect for populations with diverse cultures and multicultural programs.

 The World Cinema Collection is an exciting companion to Access Video On Demand—the ultimate streaming resource for your online community.
 Ask for a free trial of both today!